Rishthegreat/Notes/School/WW2.md

 - US emerges as the dominant country in the world
 	- US now acts differenly, because isolationist was bad based on the events after WW1
 - **Massive Human Dislocation**
+	- Millions of people moving to different areas, new nationalities, countries